rbetik12/easyargs/README.md

 	Flags are **optional** arguments given in the form of "-a" (short form) or "--argument" (long form).

-	Flags are considered _set_ (meaning the have a boolean value of `true`) when they are specified in the program's cmdline arguments.
+	Flags are considered _set_ (meaning the have a boolean value of `true`) when they are given in the program's cmdline arguments.

 	To get the boolean value use `ez->IsSet("--long")` or `ez->IsSet("-s")` (long or short form respectively).